LogtalkDotOrg/logtalk-for-vscode/README.md

 The Logtalk support for [Exuberant Ctags](https://ctags.sourceforge.net) must be installed separately.
 See the `coding/ctags` directory in the Logtalk distribution for details.

 You can then select an entity name, a predicate indicator, or a non-terminal indicator and use the "Go to Definition" menu option.
 You can also use `Cmd+T` or `Ctrl+T` to search for a tag.

+### Hover contents

+Hover contents is provided for built-in directives, built-in predicates, and built-in methods.

 ## Configuration